• Skip to primary navigation

 Sesame oil tends to lose its distinctive flavor once cooked, so (again, in my opinion), it’s not necessary.
 I tried this recipe with and without sesame oil and couldn’t taste any difference.

-Swap it for olive oil if you prefer.
+Swap in olive oil if you prefer.

 Where Can I Buy Kimchi?